Your Guide to Using Adaptil

 What is Adaptil?

 Adaptil is an odourless, man-made version of Dog Appeasing Pheromone (DAP).
-When your dog was a puppy, his or her mother would have released DAP soon after birth to establish feelings of well being and attachment.
-When used correctly Adaptil can promote these feelings in your dog or puppy to help them overcome anxiety and other behavioural problems.
+DAP is released soon after a mother dog gives birth to establish feelings of wellbeing and attachment.
+When used correctly, Adaptil can promote these feelings in your dog or puppy to help them overcome anxiety and other behavioural problems.